GoogleCloudPlatform/marketplace-k8s-app-tools/docs/billing-integration.md

     # 'int64Value') through the "instance_time" metric every minute
     # (defined by 'intervalSeconds'); this is assuming that the metric
     # configured in service control has 'seconds' as its unit.
     #
+    # This section is only a convenience for reporting instance
+    # time; for any other metric, the app must send usage reports to
+    # the agent itself.
+Only use it for pure instance time metrics
+    # (e.g. seconds, not MiBy per second), otherwise omit it.
+    #
     # IMPORTANT: The unit of the metric is specified in the backend, not here,
     # so care must be taken to ensure that the reported value and the unit match.